KevinMusgrave/pytorch-metric-learning/README.md

 - ```freeze_trunk_batchnorm```: *Optional*.
 If True, then the BatchNorm parameters of the trunk model will be frozen during training.
 - ```label_hierarchy_level```: *Optional*.
 If each sample in your dataset has multiple hierarchical labels, then this can be used to select which hierarchy to use.
 This assumes that your labels are "2-dimensional" with shape (num_samples, num_hierarchy_levels).
 - ```dataloader_num_workers```: *Optional*.
 For the dataloader.
-- ```post_processor```: *Optional*.
-A function that takes in embeddings and labels, and returns embeddings and labels.
-This is called after computing embeddings using your trunk and embedder model.

 ## Details about testers
 **The testers module requires faiss and scikit-learn.
 Please install these via pip or conda**